murilocz/pixelings-tracker/README.md

 The bot must be invited to all the servers above, and have write and edit permissions on the alert channel.

 ## Setting up
-Once the files are copied and `auth.json` is modified, run 'npm install' in the folder.
+Once the files are copied and `auth.json` is modified, run `npm install` in the folder.

 ## Starting the bot
 To start the bot, run the command: `node bot.js`.